iliakolev/resume/README.md

 # Resume

-Hi there, my name is Ilia and I currently work at Jinx Factory as a Front-End Developer.
+Hi there, my name is Ilia and I currently work at Jinx Factory as a Front-end Developer.

 ---